Live auction begins on:

 Roger Moore

 12mo (165 x 95 mm).
 Poor Roger: Woodcut borders and anatomical man; a few stray spots; some staining and soiling.
-Poor Richard: Woodcut borders and ornaments including the the zodiac man and monthly panels, early marginalia; closed tears with neat tissue repairs, second leaf with more extensive repairs and some loss to text, scattered and faint foxing.
-Stitched self-wrappers, as issues, fastened with braided cord; some staining and soiling.
+Poor Richard: Woodcut borders and ornaments including the zodiac man and monthly panels, early marginalia; closed tears with neat tissue repairs, second leaf with more extensive repairs and some loss to text, scattered and faint foxing.
+Stitched self-wrappers, as issued, fastened with braided cord; some staining and soiling.
 Housed in custom clamshell case and folding chemise.

 One of only two recorded copies, and the only complete copy known.